tidika/Automated-Stock-Market-Prediction-System/README.md

 - **Model Training**: Retrieves the features from the data processing stage, trains a machine learning model using the XGBoost algorithm, and stores the artifacts in an S3 bucket.
 - **Model Evaluation**: Evaluates the trained model using the precision_score metric.
 - **Model Registry**: Registers the model to the SageMaker model registry when the precision_score is above 0.5.
-- **Model Deployment**: Uses LambdaStep to deploy the trained model to a SageMaker real-time endpoint.
+- **Model Deployment**: Uses LambdaStep to deploy the registered model to a SageMaker real-time endpoint.

 ## SageMaker Inference Pipeline